 Ta-Nehesi Coates is a national correspondent at The Atlantic, where he writes about culture, politics and social issues.
 He is the author of the memoir The Beautiful Struggle.
 He tweets @tanehisicoates.

-Martha S. Jones is the Arthur F. Thurnau Professor of History at the University of Michigan, and a member of the Law School's affiliated faculty.
+Martha S. Jones is the The Society of Black Alumni Professor of History at Johns Hopkins University.
 Her scholarly interests include the histories of race, citizenship, and slavery.
-Prof. Jones is the author of the critically acclaimed All Bound Up Together: The Woman Question in African American Public Culture, 1830-1900 (UNC Press, 2007).
+Professor Jones is the author of the critically acclaimed All Bound Up Together: The Woman Question in African American Public Culture, 1830-1900 (UNC Press, 2007).
 Her current projects include two books: Birthright Citizens: A History of Race and Rights in Antebellum America and Toward an Intellectual History of Black Women.
 In 2013-2014, her work was supported by the American Council of Learned Societies and the National Humanities Center, where she was the William C. and Ida Friday Fellow.
-Her writings have appeared at cnn.com, and she tweets @MarthasjonesUM.
+Her writings have appeared on cnn.com, and she tweets @marthasjones_.

 Massachusetts Institute of Technology